 What are the higher level ITIL qualifications?

 Version 3 of ITIL was launched in June 2007 following the 3 year "ITIL Refresh" project.
-The latest version builds on the already well established core processes but interprets them on a "service lifecycle basis".
+It shifted ITIL into the context of continuous improvement.
+It built on the already well established core processes but interpreted them on a "service lifecycle basis".

-The 10 process defined books which described the framework are replaced by 5 books covering Service Strategies, Service Design, Service Transition, Service Operation and Continual Service Improvement.
+The 10 process defined books which described the framework were replaced by 5 books covering Service Strategies, Service Design, Service Transition, Service Operation and Continual Service Improvement.

 There is a growing body of supporting study aid material.
 In addition, Executive Briefs and Case Studies drive home the importance and relevance of the processes to non specialist personnel.